 Please read this information very carefully before proceeding to the online application form!

-IMPORTANT NOTE: Due to severe cuts to our funding from the National Science Foundation, students for 2015 and 2016 projects will only be recruited from the 18 Keck-member institutions
+IMPORTANT NOTE: Due to severe cuts to our funding from the National Science Foundation, students for 2016 projects will only be recruited from the 18 Keck-member institutions

-The deadline for receiving your completed online application and accompanying documentation (e.g. letter of Recommendation) is February 2 for 2015-2016 projects.
+The deadline for receiving your completed online application and accompanying documentation (e.g. letter of Recommendation & Advisor Commitment) is February 1 for 2016-2017 projects.

 Students accepted into Consortium projects will spend approximately four weeks in the field or laboratory collecting data.
 See the project announcements for specific descriptions of the time and activities involved.